Dolly1510/ANS/wiCreateNewvLAN.md

    ## 2.1 Select required Template

-     - Click on the Design and select/search for the required Blueprint.
+     - Click on the Design and select/search for the respected Blueprint.

 ![Figure 4](Pic4.png)